 GitHub labels: let split tasks up visually and prioritize them.

-GitHub milestones: combine tasks in sets according to description and ETA.
+GitHub milestones: combine tasks in sets according to description and ETA (estimated time of arrival).

 GitHub projects: define workflow of issues having the set of statuses specified individually according to the particular project.